 LTL Mandarin School is a Chinese language school which provides students from all over the world with memorable experiences learning Chinese in China.
 LTL have a professional learning centre in the...

-Capital of the People’s Republic of China, Beijing is generally known as the political, cultural and educational heart of modern China.
+Capital of the People’s Republic of China, Beijing is generally known as the political, cultural, and educational heart of modern China.

 Sports fans will be able to view the stadium that hosted the 2008 Summer Olympic and Paralympic Games while wildlife lovers will be fascinated by the 6000 species on display at the Botanical Garden or might enjoy visiting the Beijing Zoo, mostly famous for sheltering the giant panda.

-Students from all over the world come to Beijing to study, to try the local cuisine (with famous delicacies such as the Peking Roast Duck), and to enjoy the traditional teahouses and the flourishing nightlife.
+Students from all over the world come to Beijing to study, try local cuisine, enjoy traditional coffee shops and lively nightlife.